 How much safer are superstreets?
 Here’s an example.

 In 1997, the NCDOT converted the NC 87 bypass to North Carolina’s first superstreet.
 In the three years prior to opening it, the bypass was the scene of 24 crashes, resulting in 21 injury cases.

 For the three-year span after the bypass was converted, there was a remarkable drop to only two crashes and zero injury cases, according to the NCDOT.

 Analyzing data over a seven-year period, the NCDOT estimated that superstreets reduce collisions by 46%.

-In our experience, the government may undervalue your property and offer you less than what you deserve.
-And, without guidance, it’s easy to accidentally take steps that can’t be reversed.
+If your property is in danger of being taken, we strongly recommend that you get a free case evaluation with an experienced eminent domain attorney as soon as possible.
+In our experience, the government may undervalue your property and offer you less than what you may deserve.
+And, without guidance, it’s easy to miss important deadlines or accidentally take steps that can’t be reversed.

 How can the NC Eminent Domain Law Firm help me?